-Last Updated on November 16, 2024 by Jason
+Last Updated on February 9, 2025 by Jason

-This vintage Cyma bumper automatic wrist watch exudes character.
+This vintage Cyma bumper automatic wristwatch exudes character.
 The Cyma brand is well-respected amongst vintage watch collectors.
 The watch, which dates from the 1950s has aged well and the watch keeps good time.
 The dial is branded Cymaflex, which was a proprietary shock protection system developed by Cyma in the late 1930s.

 Cyma